What is Elasticsearch?

 - statistics experience

 The right audience interested in elastic search is.

 - Audience with interest to learn document storage management.

-- Individual who aspire to analytics related roles, data related roles, etc
+- Individuals who aspire to analytics related roles, data-related roles, etc

-- Helps to improve the professional aspects and technical skillset of professionals.
+- It helps to improve the professional aspects and technical skillset of professionals.

 - Elastic search Admin